joostvanwollingen/functional-monitoring-workshop/docs/10-FirstDashboard.md

 ![Click the plus to create a new dashboard](images/create_new_dashboard.png ':size=250')
 ## Add a query
-After clicking the + icon you should be on a page called New Dashboard page with a New Panel open.
-Click `Add Query`.
+On the new dashboard click `Add Query`.
 Each panel can consist of multiple queries which will be shown in the visualization type you've chosen.

-Type `get_` in the first query field A. The autocomplete function will show you all the available metrics that start with `get_`.
+Type `get_` in the first query field A. The autocomplete function will show you all the available metrics that start with whatever your input is.
 Choose `get_basket_v1_seconds_count` for now, this is the metric that shows us the number of requests to the GET Basket endpoint per second.
 ## Generate some metrics
-For now the shown graph is probably empty, we don't have any metrics yet.
+The current graph is probably empty, because we don't have any metrics yet.
 Change the time range in the top right hand corner to show the metrics for the last 5 minutes.
-Now use the Postman request 'GET Basket' to generate some calls.
-If you refresh the dashboard page with the refresh icon on the top right hand corner you should see the graph being drawn.
+Now use the Postman request 'GET Basket' to generate some data points.
+Refresh the dashboard page with the icon in the top right hand corner.
+This time you should see the graph being drawn.
-## Not quite right
+## Not quite what you expected?
 As time passes you'll notice that the graph stays at the same level, even though no new requests are coming in.
 This is because of [how counters work in Promotheus](https://www.robustperception.io/how-does-a-prometheus-counter-work).
 In order to see the real amount of requests per seconds we will need to adjust the query in Grafana to account for this.

-Experiment with the `rate` and `increase` functions.
+Experiment with the [`rate`](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate) and [`increase`](https://prometheus.io/docs/prometheus/latest/querying/functions/#increase) functions.
 What are the differences between the two?
 What happens if you change the time period?

 <details><summary>Need help with the rate and increase functions?</summary>
 <p>

 ```
-Click the `Add query` button on the right, it will add an additional input field `B`
+While editing the panel click the `Add query` button on the right, it will add an additional input field `B`
 Query A: rate(get_basket_v1_seconds_count[1m])
 Query B: increase(get_basket_v1_seconds_count[1m])
 Enter a descriptive name in the respective legend fields.